Modernising Horley Community Centre

 - increase the number and diversity of visitors and reduce the subsidy that the Council provides

-- respond to what local people have told us they want, such as a broader range of affordable classes, more social activities, and a coffee shop
+- respond to what local people have told us they want, such as a wider range of affordable classes, more social activities, and a coffee shop

-- A new extension to the front of the building to create a new lobby and reception, a revised kitchen, as well as new hireable space on the ground floor.
+- A new welcoming lobby and reception, a changing places toilet, a revised kitchen, café and social area, as well as new hireable space on the ground floor.

-- On the first floor, the large Regent Hall would become a more flexible space with a new collapsable or demountable stage, alongside new hireable community spaces and relocated WCs.
+- On the first floor, the large Regent Hall will become a more flexible space with a new collapsable or demountable stage, alongside new hireable community spaces and newly refurbished WCs.

 A more accessible centre